laujan/ProposalManager/Setup/Automated Setup.md

 RegisterDeploy|No|Yes|Yes
 Full|Yes|Yes|Yes

-**Important**: If your user account login is enforced with Multi-Factor Authentication (MFA), you _must_ use the -MFA flag.
-Otherwise, the installation will fail.

 **Note**: If no mode is specified, the _FULL_ mode will be used.

 **Note**: The "Registers the apps and generates manifests" column also includes the bot registration, if the -IncludeBot flag is included in the call, and the Group and SharePoint sites creation.

 Execution modes allow you to build the application offline and then deploy them using an online machine.

 For example, you might run the script in _BuildOnly_ mode in your workstation, hand off the full folder of Proposal Manager as is to the Ops team (it will contain the built applications), and let them run the script in _RegisterDeploy_ mode from the datacenter.
-This way, they don't need compilers and SDKs such as .NET Framework or npm; they only need a powershell console and a connection to Azure.
+This way, they don't need compilers and SDKs such as .NET Framework or npm; they only need a PowerShell console and a connection to Azure.

 An alternative is to build and register the applications yourself, using the _NoDeploy_ mode, and then let the ops team deploy the already registered applications by running the script in _DeployOnly_ mode.